solaikannanpandiyan/C_And_Python/Resources.md

 1. Store it in the cloud (Google Drive, Docs, etc.)
 2. Use tools like Novoresume, Google Docs, or Canva
 3. Use ChatGPT or an LLM to optimize for ATS
-4. Don't obsess over the resume—it can be a bottomless pit
+4. Don't obsess over the resume — it can be a bottomless pit
 5. **Structure:**
    - Summary
    - Skill Set